swathir01/E-commerce-shopping-portal/README.md

-Create a dynamic e-commerce shopping cart using j2ee technologies like servlets, jsp, JDBC, Jstl, Javascript and AJAX script.
+Create a dynamic e-commerce shopping cart using j2ee technologies like servlets, jsp, JDBC, Jstl, and Javascript, AJAX script.

 Installation: